 - Matrix – Likert

-Any questions not listed here (including different types of the questions listed above, such as Open-Ended Matrix Tables and Text Entry Forms) cannot be included in scoring categories.
+Any questions not listed here (including different types of the questions listed above, such as open-ended matrix tables and form questions) cannot be included in scoring categories.

 Scoring a Survey